greymd/tmux-xpanes/README.md

 ## Behavior modes

-It is good to know about the conditional behavior of `xpanes`  command, before checking further usages.
+It is good to know about the conditional behavior of `xpanes` before checking further usages.

 ### [Normal mode1] Outside of tmux session

-When the tmux is not open and `xpanes` command is executed on the normal terminal, the command's behavior is as follows:
+When the tmux is not open and `xpanes` is executed on the normal terminal, the command's behavior is as follows:

  - The command newly creates a tmux session and new window on the session.
  - In addition, it separates the window into multiple panes.